Sections:

 C: Future Rockhounds of America (FRA)

-Students from ages 6 to 16 are invited to attend.
+Students from ages 5 to 13 may attend.
 Students earn badges from the American Federation of Mineral Societies.
 Students build a collection of rocks, catalog, and label, then store the collection for easy viewing.
-The program involved learning many areas of Earth Science including, rocks and minerals and their characteristics as well as their uses.
-The rock cycle will be taught as well as mineral identification, and geology concepts including volcanoes and plate tectonics, making crystals, some basic skills at beading, wire wrap, and art projects with rocks.
+The program involved learning many areas of Earth Science, including rocks and minerals and their characteristics and uses.
+The rock cycle, mineral identification, and geology concepts will be taught, including volcanoes and plate tectonics, making crystals, basic skills in beading, wire wrap, and art projects with rocks.

 Our goal is to make learning a part of having fun with lots of hands-on activities.

-Classes will be held at The Rock Building 480 South Rock Blvd, Sparks, NV, This is the classroom and meeting room for the Reno Gem and Mineral Society, Inc. on the corner of Pittman and Rock Blvd. across from Delmar Furniture Store.
+Classes are at The Rock Building, 480 South Rock Blvd, Sparks, NV.
+The Reno Gem and Mineral Society classroom is on the corner of Pittman and Rock Blvd, across from Delmar Furniture Store, and a couple blocks from Baldini's Sports Casino on Rock Boulevard.

 D: History

-Each group of students was given a rock as a gift, some of which were provided by John Peterson, Sam Knipmeyer, Alan Metzger, or Steve Rose.
-Nevada Division of Minerals provides safety information to all participants to stay out of mines with flyers and other fun novelties for students,
+Each group of students was given a rock as a gift, some provided by John Peterson, Sam Knipmeyer, Alan Metzger, or Steve Rose.
+Nevada Division of Minerals includes safety information to all participants to stay out of mines with flyers and other fun novelties for students,